 Frequently Asked Questions

-How can Master dentist, Dr. michael K. Reece, LVIM help me overcome my dental fear?
+How can Dr. Reece and Dr. jouett help me overcome my dental fear?

-Dr. Reece became certified in oral conscious sedation administration through the Dental Organization for Conscious Sedation (DOCS).
+Dr. Reece and Dr. Jouett are certified in oral conscious sedation administration through the Dental Organization for Conscious Sedation (DOCS).
 An estimated 50 percent of the population avoids dental work because of fear.
-Dr. Reece understands this very real and debilitating condition, known as dental phobia.
+Dr. Reece and Dr. Jouett understand this very real and debilitating condition, known as dental phobia.
 Some patients experience only mild fear, while others suffer with extreme anxiety about dental visits.
 If you suffer with dental phobia, call our office in Bryan/College Station to discuss oral conscious sedation.
 Read FAQs about oral conscious sedation here.
-Learn about conscious oral sedation in our library.
+Learn about conscious oral sedation here.

 How are dental implants different from dentures, partials, or bridgework?